gokhanmeteerturk/chatficdb/README.md

 uvicorn main:app --host 127.0.0.1 --port 8000 --reload --reload-include '*.html' --reload-include '.env'
 ```

+## SPONSORS

+[Jetbrains](https://www.jetbrains.com/): Jetbrains is providing chatficdb with an OS license for All Products Pack
+[Sentry](https://sentry.io/welcome): Chatficdb is a beneficiary of Sentry's Open-Source Sponsorship Plan

 ## CONTRIBUTING

 We welcome contributions from everyone.
 To ensure a smooth experience, follow these guidelines when contributing: